PS4 Won’t Turn On Issues | Totally Fixed By Experts

 Another thing to take into consideration is using your PS4 abroad.
 Not all countries operate on the same voltage.
 The US, for instance, mostly operates on 110-120V (except for large appliances), while the UK and Europe operate on 220-240V.
-Even if the PS4’s power supply or AC adapter says it can handle both currents, not using a voltage converter can still damage your components, especially your motherboard, overtime.
+Even if the PS4’s power supply or AC adapter says it can handle both currents, not using a voltage converter can still damage your components, especially your motherboard, over time.

 When to Go to a Technician?

-If your PS4 won’t turn on still after you’ve done all possible solutions to fix it, it’s probably the time to take it to a technician.
+If your PS4 won’t turn on still after you’ve done all possible solutions to fix it, it’s probably time to take it to a technician.
 Go to a computer repair shop that does electronic works, it’s the best place to fix a damaged/defective PS4.